 To remove the background for raster images, do the following:

-Below are some known issues with preserving transparency in imported bitmaps.
+Following are some known issues with preserving transparency in imported bitmaps.

 Exporting or publishing static GIF with Transparent selected does not result in a transparent GIF.
 The background color is still visible.

-Export as a looping 1-frame animated GIF with 'Transparent' selected.
+Export as a looping 1-frame animated GIF with Transparent selected.

 When you import transparent GIF images into Flash and placing them on the stage, the transparent image areas sometimes display as solid colors.